peacefulrobot/docs/pr-agile-process.md

 Functional Iteration Structure

 Iterations are time-boxed within ~ 4 weeks.
-Go through a functional task per day[1], until there are personnel to own the individual task.
+SHOULD go through a functional task per day[1], until there are personnel to own the individual task.

 1. Planning
   a.
 User Stories